bhoov/amtutorial/_docs/tutorial/distributed_memory.html.md

 ### Examples of Random Features

 Various approximate feature maps have been developed for the RBF kernel.
-The first feature map proposed by Rahimi and Recht (2007) utilizes random features and trigonometric function.
-More recently, Choromanski et al. (2020) have proposed positive random features utilizing the exponential function.
-Both these random features are presented below, where
-**ω**<sup>*i*</sup> ∼ 𝒩(0, **I**<sub>*D*</sub>), *i* ∈ \[ \[*Y*\] \] and
-𝒩(0, **I**<sub>*D*</sub>) is the *D*-dimensional multivariate isotropic
-standard normal distribution:
+The first feature map proposed by \[2\] utilizes random features and trigonometric function.
+More recently, \[3\] have proposed positive random features utilizing the exponential function.
+Both these random features are presented below, where **ω**<sup>*i*</sup> ∼ 𝒩(0, **I**<sub>*D*</sub>), *i* ∈ \[ \[*Y*\] \] and 𝒩(0, **I**<sub>*D*</sub>) is the *D*-dimensional multivariate isotropic standard normal distribution: